Geometry-Aware Sampling-Based Motion Planning on Riemannian Manifolds: Introduction

 A natural way to encode such costs is via a Riemannian metric on the appropriate configuration manifold.
 This metric induces a notion of distance on the manifold, and the resulting shortest paths, called geodesics, generalize straight lines in Euclidean spaces to curved manifolds~\cite{lee2018introduction}.
 This abstraction recovers classical shortest-path planning in Euclidean configuration spaces as a special case, while also capturing costs that vary smoothly with configuration.
 Examples of configuration-dependent metrics include the kinetic-energy metric commonly used in manipulation~\cite{bullo2019geometric,jaquier2022riemannian,li2024riemannian}, as well as group-invariant metrics on Lie groups~\cite{milnor1976curvatures, helgason1979differential}.
 In these settings, optimal motion planning becomes the problem of finding collision-free paths that minimize Riemannian arc length under either a constant or smoothly varying metric.

-We study the problem of computing minimum-length geodesics on Riemannian manifolds arising in robotic motion planning.
+\looseness=-1 We study the problem of computing minimum-length geodesics on Riemannian manifolds arising in robotic motion planning.
 Finding such paths in high dimensions is computationally expensive.
 Classical approaches either directly solve the geodesic ordinary differential equations as a boundary value problem or minimize a variational energy functional~\cite{peyre2010geodesic}.
 While effective in low dimensions, these methods scale poorly to high-dimensional robotic systems, struggling to satisfy feasibility and optimality while respecting constraints like joint limits and obstacles in real-time.
 Sampling-based motion planning offers a scalable alternative.
-Algorithms such as the Rapidly-exploring Random Tree (RRT) and its anytime variants have been widely adopted in robotic motion planning and shown to scale well to high-dimensional systems~\cite{lavalle2001randomized, lavalle2006planning, karaman2011sampling}.
+Algorithms such as the Rapidly-exploring Random Tree (RRT) and its anytime variants have been widely adopted in robotic motion planning and shown to scale well in high dimensions~\cite{lavalle2001randomized, lavalle2006planning, karaman2011sampling}.
 Most existing sampling-based approaches measure distances and interpolate motions using an ambient Euclidean metric.
-Consequently, they often ignore the intrinsic geometry of the configuration manifold, leading to motions that violate manifold constraints or result in infeasible motions.
+Consequently, they may ignore the intrinsic geometry of the configuration manifold, leading to motions that violate manifold constraints or are infeasible.
 Constrained motion planning techniques combine numerical continuation with sampling-based planning to address these feasibility problems by searching directly on the manifold~\cite{henderson2002multiple, jaillet2012path, kingston2018sampling}.
-However, optimality is still expressed through a fixed Euclidean metric, leaving a gap between manifold-aware feasibility and metric-aware optimality.
+However, optimality is usually expressed through a fixed Euclidean metric, leaving a gap between manifold-aware feasibility and metric-aware optimality.